 Signs and Symptoms of Addiction

 There are many symptoms and signs your loved one is on drugs or suffering from an addiction.
 Trying to determine if someone is suffering from a substance or alcohol use disorder can be challenging.
-It’s nerve-wracking trying to decide what is addiction, and what is just recreational use.
-There are a few sure-fire ways of recognizing the signs of addiction, though.
+It’s nerve-wracking trying to decide what addiction is, and what is just recreational use.
+There are a few surefire ways of recognizing the signs of addiction, though.